 Just one bad tooth can start a domino effect in your mouth.
 Left untreated, it can result in infection, loss of jawbone and movement of your other teeth.
 Thus the domino effect begins.
 It’s smarter and cheaper to treat one tooth now than to treat several teeth later.

 So, get preventive check-ups with your dentist regularly to ward off any dental issues.
 And when a toothache or other issue crops up in your mouth, schedule an appointment immediately instead of waiting for your next 6-month check-up to come around!

 Switch to a Brighter Smile

-Happy Tooth is offering a new patient special.
-Take advantage of our Switch to a Brighter Smile package today!
-We have conveniently located offices in Raleigh, Wake Forest, and other cities in North Carolina to better serve you!
-Visit with us today – you’ll be glad you did!
+Currently, at The Happy Tooth, we are offering a new patient special.
+Take advantage of our healthier smile package at any of our conveniently located North Carolina offices in Raleigh, Wake Forest, and other cities in North Carolina to better serve you!
+Visit with us today - you'll be glad you did!